AAT Certificate in Bookkeeping – Level 2

 How will I learn?

-- You will be able to access resources, engage in online activities, study independently, and participate in group discussions with your teacher.
+You will be able to access resources like Microsoft Teams, Zoom, Padlet, to engage in activities, study independently, and participate in group discussions with your teacher.
 You will record your own progress and have your work checked regularly throughout the course.

 What materials or equipment will I need to provide?

 You will need to have access at home to:

 - laptop, computer which is connected to the internet